tektoncd/catalog/task/cargo/0.1/README.md

   * **description**: Workspace containing the source code and cargo.toml

 ## Example usage
-The following pipeline downloads a project from git using the git-clone task, and builds the project with release flag.
+The following pipeline clones a project from git using the git-clone task, and builds cloned sources with release flag.

 1. Pipeline:
 ```yaml